 • Sustainability criteria in the management of international reserves and monitoring of CO2 emissions to assess portfolio’s carbon profile.

-• Public consultation on sustainability criteria applicable to rural credit operations
+• Public consultation on sustainability criteria applicable to rural credit operations.

 Financial Policy